Nick Montgomery: Sheffield United

 Montgomery was born in Leeds, England.
 He supported Leeds United as a child and was at Leeds United's Academy for six years.
 He then was offered a two-year scholarship at Sheffield United.
-He made his first team début for the Blades at Carrow Road against Norwich City on 21 October 2000.
+He made his first team debut for the Blades at Carrow Road against Norwich City on 21 October 2000.
 He subsequently established himself as a regular in the first-team where he became a mainstay of central midfield for the Blades.
 Montgomery had to wait until November 2001 before he scored his first goal for the club, coming in a 4–0 home victory over Birmingham City.

 Montgomery was an integral member of the 2005–06 squad that saw the Blades being promoted back to the Premier League.
 As a result of his hard work over the season, he was runner-up to Phil Jagielka in the club's Player of Year awards.

 During the 2009–10 season Montgomery played a main role in an injury plagued Sheffield United squad eventually winning player of the season, including scoring his first league goal for four seasons in the Blades 3–0 home victory against Blackpool in March 2010.
-With the club looking to reduce their wage bill, a few months of speculation followed as to whether he would leave United but he eventually signed a new 3-year deal in June that year after reportedly turning down an approach from Yorkshire rivals Leeds United, despite being a lifelong Leeds fan.
+With the club looking to reduce their wage bill, a few months of speculation followed as to whether he would leave United but he eventually signed a new three-year deal in June that year after reportedly turning down an approach from Yorkshire rivals Leeds United, despite being a lifelong Leeds fan.

 For the 2011–2012 season the Blades found themselves in the third tier of English football for the first time in over 20 years and Montgomery found himself out of the first team picture for the first time in his United career.
 Losing his place in midfield to Michael Doyle he was confined to occasional substitute appearances as the season progressed.
 With first team opportunities limited Montgomery joined Championship team Millwall on loan in March 2012, agreeing a deal to remain there until the end of the season.
 However at the end of the month Montgomery's loan spell came to an end after he sustained a calf problem, forcing him to return to Bramall Lane for medical treatment.
 He only had twenty minutes of game time with Millwall as substitutions against Doncaster Rovers and Leeds United.
 Montgomery still went on to make appearances as a Sheffield United player, including playing in the play-offs, in which the team lost to Huddersfield Town in the final at Wembley Stadium on penalties.